fleetdm/fleet/articles/mdm-migration.md

 The default migration workflow requires that the IT admin unenrolls hosts from the old MDM solution before the end user can complete migration.
 This will result in a gap in MDM coverage until the end user completes migration.

-The end user migration workflow allows the end user to kick off migration by unenrolling from the old MDM solution on their own.
-Once the user is unenrolled, they're prompted to turn on MDM features in Fleet.
-This reduces the gap in MDM coverage.
+The end user migration workflow allows the user to kick off migration by unenrolling from the old MDM solution on their own.
+Once the user is unenrolled, they're prompted to turn on MDM features in Fleet, reducing the gap in MDM coverage.

 #### Default workflow

 End user experience:

-- After a host is unenrolled from your current MDM solution, if the host is assigned to Fleet in ABM, the end user will be prompted with Apple's **Remote Management** full-screen popup.
+- After a host is unenrolled from your current MDM solution, the end user will be prompted with Apple's **Remote Management** full-screen popup if the host is assigned to Fleet in ABM.
 <img width="1400" alt="macOS Remote Management popup" src="https://github.com/user-attachments/assets/084946a5-1658-4d8c-852d-3cf5f5d58655">
 - If the host is not assigned to Fleet in ABM (manual enrollment), the end user will be given the option to download the MDM enrollment profile on their **My device page**.
 <img width="1600" alt="Fleet icon in menu bar" src="https://raw.githubusercontent.com/fleetdm/fleet/main/website/assets/images/articles/fleet-desktop-says-hello-world-cover-1600x900@2x.jpg">